wultra/wultra-docs/docs/tutorials/Biometric-Liveness-Verification/Readme.md

 You can verify that the user data store application is running by accessing http://localhost:8082/

-TODO: use context path

 For accessing the User Data Store REST API documentation, use the following URL: http://localhost:8082/swagger-ui/index.html

-TODO: use context path

 ## REST API Usage